mode80/etherscripter/README.md

 ### TODO
 * implement blocks for remaining LLL/EVM primitives
+* make samples
+* fit screen, test on ipad
+* DEMO ready
+* add data array input to mktx block
 * make convert -1 to (neg 1) and restrict strings to max (.setCheck)
-* add data array input to mktx block
 * restrict use of "text" block in wrong places (ie mktx addy)
-* make samples
-* test on ipad
+* create & use Blockly.FieldTextInput.ethereumAddressValidator
 * add tooltips and help urls
 * create generator targeting HLL, based on python.js?
   - then integrate vitalik's compiler for free LLL?